-As you probably noticed, I often talk about Nutritional yeast.
-I use it in many of my recipes, since it reminds me of the taste of cheese.
+As you probably have already noticed, we often talk about nutritional yeast here on Orion’s blog.
+We use it in many of our recipes at Orion Cafe since it reminds us of the taste of cheese.
 It’s definitely an important ingredient to have in your pantry if you decide to go vegan, or if you enjoy eating healthy once in a while.
 Those amazing flakes give the best taste to salad dressings, pasta sauces, and all sorts of fillings.
 I sprinkle it on pretty much everything!

-My favorite recipe with Nutritional Yeast is definitely the Mac n’ cheese, inspired by the website Oh She Glows!
-Although, I make mine lighter than the original.
+One of our favorite recipes with nutritional yeast is definitely the Mac n’ cheese, inspired by the website Oh She Glows!
+Although, we make them a bit lighter than the original.
 It is made with baked butternut squash, but you could also make it with pumpkin.
-It will taste as yummy.
-I love to add raw greens to my Mac n’ cheese just before serving.
+It will taste as delicious.
+We also love to add raw greens to our Mac n’ cheese just before serving to give the dish an extra health boost.
 Mixing them up with the pasta will make them a bit tender, without cooking them.
-Another option would be a handful of sunflower sprouts served on top of the dish…

 Butternut squash mac n’ cheese

 1 butternut squash, peeled and chopped

 1/4-3/4 tsp garlic powder

 1/2 tsp onion powder

 1/2-1 tsp sea salt & ground black pepper

 Greens of choice (kale, spinach, broccoli, peas, pumpkin seeds, etc)